GSA-TTS/identity-dev-docs/_pages/openid-connect.md

    User's social security number.

  * **sub**
-   Unique ID for this user.
+   Subject, unique ID for this user.
 This ID is unique per client.

 ## Certs